kurahaupo/linux-syscalls-perl/README.md

 ## Design goals

-1. No XS code.
-It should be possible to drop this module into any environment and have it _just work_.
+1. It should be possible to drop this module into any environment and have it _just work_; this means everything must be implemented as pure Perl before adding XS code to improve performance.
 2. Everything is passed or returned by value.
 No tweaking global values (other than `$!`) and no passing references to be filled in.

-(The implementation of any system call that takes a buffer to be filled instead allocates a buffer and returns that to the caller.
-That especially applies to "small" buffers such as the `int status` passed to `wait()`.
-For calls that can accept an arbitrary buffer size and return an arbitrary list of values, such as `getdents`, a buffer size hint is accepted as a parameter.
-If `wantarray` indicates that a result will not be used, `NULL` may be used instead of an output buffer.)
+3. Everything is properly encoded and decoded; no need for the user to use `pack` or `unpack`.
+4. Keep parameters in the order specified in the Linux man pages for the syscall; this may differ from the order used in `POSIX` or `CORE`.

 ## Contributing to this project